Abilene's NPR Station

 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn’t be able to do if you didn’t receive it?

-KACU’s CPB funding is critical to the station’s existence and its ability to serve Abilene, and the surrounding area well.
-Without funding from the CPB, almost none of our services would be remotely possible, leaving a news and education void in our city.
-Through CPB funding we continued to develop and grow our local news, expand our lineup with insightful educational music programs, we increased local news presence with our daily news update email and our on-air coverage.
-KACU looks forward to serving Abilene in more ways this next year with the support from the CPB.
+KACU could not serve the Abilene region without the support of CPB.
+Without funding from the CPB, almost none of our services would be possible, leaving a news and education void in our city.
+Through CPB funding we continued to develop our local news, keep our lineup with insightful educational music programs, held steady with our local news presence in our daily newsletter email and our on-air coverage, and have one local on-air show, a second in development, and a local podcast.
+KACU looks forward to growing its service to Abilene this next year with support from the CPB.